Travel Report Oman plus Dubai

-2) the infinity pool,
+2) infinity pool,

 3) the view of the valley day and night.

 Everything else is average and does not even justify the much too high price.

 The landscape is fascinating.
 Arriving at the resort you drive about 500m further to a plateau and then it is in front of you, the “Grand Canyon” of Oman.
 A really impressive gorge.
-The walking goats fit perfectly in the scenery, as well, that there is no security in front of the several hundred meters sloping wall.
+The wild goats fit perfectly in the scenery and there is no security fence in front of the several hundred meters sloping wall.

 In the evening we drive to the Nizwa Souk.
 For tourists there are reserved parking spaces directly in front of the fort!
 The souk is small but nice.
 Be sure to have a look at the food souk.

 Day 6: Nizwa.
-First, we want to see the ruins of Tanuf.
-That is about a 30 minute drive from Nizwa.
-The Oman touristy is not yet developed and so far, one should not hope for signs.
-Tanuf is signposted, but the ruins are not, so we’re just heading for the mountains and finally see them.
+The ruins of Tanuf is a 30 minute drive from Nizwa.
+Oman tourism is not yet developed that far, so one should not hope for signs.
+Tanuf is signposted, but the ruins are not.
+So we’re just heading for the mountains and finally see them.

 Jabreen Castle build in 1091.